Eger Castle © ben britten

-The medieval castle, which sits on the small hill overlooking the town, has been the site of numerous historical events and is one of the most popular and famous attractions in Hungary.
-The original buildings included a cathedral and the Bishop's Palace dating from the 13th century; the castle was later fortified and the walls provided the cover for the determined defence against the Turks by a small and outnumbered army.
-The women who fought alongside the soldiers claimed their place in national consciousness during this much-celebrated historical event.
-The Dobó István Fortress Museum, in the restored Palace, is one of the most popular museums in Hungary and has exhibitions on the history of the town and castle.
-Also within the castle grounds is the Heroes' Hall, which holds the grave of the celebrated leader, Dobó István, as well as the Prison Museum, Waxworks, and the underground, rock-hewn artillery enclosures.
-The best views of the town are from the castle walls.
+Eger Castle overlooks its town namesake and is one of the most popular and famous attractions in Hungary.
+The original buildings included a cathedral and the Bishop's Palace, dating back to the 13th century.
+The castle was later fortified and the walls provided the cover for its determined defence by a small and outnumbered army against a Turkish force.
+The women who fought alongside the soldiers claimed their place in national consciousness during this much-celebrated act of heroism.
+The popular Dobó István Fortress Museum in the restored palace has exhibitions on the history of the town and castle.
+Also within the castle grounds is the Heroes' Hall, which holds the grave of the celebrated leader, Dobó István, as well as the Prison Museum, Waxworks and the underground rock-hewn artillery enclosures.